CodeInAVan/aws-fetch-security-hub-findings-csv/example_extra_detail_by_SeverityLabel/README.md

 Modified to support a csv output.

-Two versions of the script are included

-- example
-  - version that extracts everythign based on the settings.yaml, extracts less fields
-- example_extra_detail_by_SeverityLabel
-  - improved script that extracts data in two passes, for a specific severity label
-  - removed extra qutating in the findings that breaks csv
-  - extracts extra ECR related repo data if present
-  - includes the source product - helpful to see where findings came from

 ## Prerequisites
 If you have not done so, set up the local AWS profiles (config + crendentials file) following the instructions here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html